FarronF/limerick-council-meetings/meetings/2021/04/21-Virtual Meeting of the Home and Social Development Strategic Policy Committee/Minutes - Meeting of the Home and Social Development Strategic Policy Committee - 17th February 2021.md

 the scheme but it is a fantastic scheme if administered correctly.
 Ms. Duke is aware of the

 case that Cllr.
-Keary was referring to and notec that the set of rules around the loan system--- are very black and white.
+Keary was referring to and notec that the set of rules around the loan system
+---
+are very black and white.
 Ms. Duke advised that we help people as much as possible but we

 have to adhere to the rules of the RIHL.